-A free hit at the ball by the team fouled from a spot 25 yards in front of the center of the goal defended by the fouling team, all players to be behind the point from where the free hit is made until the ball is hit or hit at, except one of the fouling team, who may be placed within a 5 yard arc of the goal.
+A free hit at the ball by the team fouled from a spot 15 yards in front of the center of the goal defended by the fouling team, all players to be behind the point from where the free hit is made until the ball is hit or hit at, except one designated member of the fouling team, who may be placed within a 5 yard arc of the goal.
 No opponent shall be within 5 yards of the player making the hit.
-If the defender in goal blocks the ball with his mallet, the ball become live for both teams.
-If the ball is otherwise blocked by the defender in the goal or his horse, or if the ball is hit wide of the goal and the rebound is within 15 yards of the end wall, only the fouling team may play the ball, but it must do so immediately, and no member of the fouled team shall affect that play.
+If the defender in goal blocks the ball with his mal-let, body or horse, the ball becomes live for both teams and all Right of Way rules apply.
+If the ball is hit wide of the goal and the rebound is within 25 yards of the end wall, only the fouling team may play the ball, but it must do so immediately, and no member of the fouled team shall affect that play.
+As used in the prior sentence, the word "immediately" means within 5 seconds of the rebound, and the phrase "affect that play" de-scribes conduct that includes but is not limited to being within a 5-yard radius of the designated player's play on the rebound.
 If a member of the fouled team affects that play, the Umpire(s) may award a center hit or more severe penalty.
-If the fouling team does not play the ball immediately, the Umpire shall stop play and restart with a bowl-in 15 yards from the end wall.
-If the penalty shot rebounds off the wall and travels farther than the 15 yard line, the ball becomes live for both teams.
+If the fouling team does not play the ball immediately, the Umpire shall stop play and another free hit shall be granted the team fouled as called for in the original defended Penalty 3.
+If the penalty shot rebounds off the wall and travels farther than the 25 yard line, the ball becomes live for both teams and all Right of Way rules apply.
 If the ball is hit on the penalty shot over the end wall and out of play, the Umpire shall award the fouling team a free hit from no closer than 5 yards to the end wall as in Penalty No. 5.a.
-If the goal is scored directly or off the wall but not off the roof structure, or after contact with the defender's mallet, body, or mount, it shall count as two points.
-Play shall continue in the event that no goal is scored on the free hit.
+If the goal is scored directly from the mallet of the hitter it shall count as one point.
+Play shall continue, in the event no goal is scored on the free hit.